tharkadharshana/TwodayPos/README_FEATURES.md

     - Options for "Show address on digital receipts" and "Display online ordering link".
     - Saves changes to the `Store` document in Firestore.
     - Accessible to `admin`, `manager`.
+- **User Management (`/settings/users`)**:
+    - Admins can view a list of users associated with their store.
+    - Admins can change the role (admin, manager, cashier) of other users in their store.
+    - Admins can activate or deactivate user accounts within their store.
+    - The currently logged-in admin cannot change their own role to non-admin or deactivate their own account.
+    - Adding new users from this page is a TODO (users are currently created via public registration).
+    - Accessible to `admin`.
 - **Receipt Settings (`/settings/receipts`)**:
     - UI to customize digital receipts (logo upload placeholder, header/footer messages, display options, default SMS/Email messages).
     - Static preview.
 Saving settings and applying them is a TODO.
 "Send Test Receipt" is a placeholder.